 Lotta Johansson, producer of Musikens hus i Rättvik, states that: “Rostam must have one of Sweden’s best voices!
 It is clear, sensible, touching and telling about experiences that go beyond the words.”Inspired by this new knowledge, Rostam decided to create his first folk music band, the eight-piece ensemble Golbang (1994), which still tours across the globe with its unique mix of music from different parts of the world.

-In addition to Golbang, Rostam has also been the initiator, composer and song arranger for: Shohaz (2001-2003), Padik (2002) and Sheida (2006-2007) together with the new stars Aramn and Rozhnak.
+In addition to Golbang, Rostam has also been the initiator, composer and song arranger for: Shohaz (2001-2003), Padik (2002 ) and Sheida (2006-2007).
 All of Rostam’s bands share their mixture of music from different cultures, often including Persian, Balochi, Afghan, Kurdish, Swedish and sometimes even Norwegian musical influences.
-Rostam’s unique sound has achieved major success throughout the world and has led to appearances on everything from the Voice of America, the BBC and Pakistani TV shows to Swedish TV and radio programmes.
+Rostam’s unique sound has achieved major success throughout the world and has led to appearances on everything from the Voice of America, the BBC, NRK (Norwegian TV Chanal) and Pakistani TV shows, Coke Studio to Swedish TV and radio programmes.